 Remind your customers of the next flash sale

 Once your sale has ended, remind your followers of the next planned flash sale.
-With consistency and lots of promoting.
-You’ll begin to grow a customer base that follows your Flash sales regularly.
+With consistency and lots of promotion, you’ll begin to grow a customer base that follows your flash sales regularly.

-Have you heard of a Pop-Up shop? a Pop-Up is short term temporary space, perfect for home bakers without a physical brick and mortar store.
+Have you heard of a Pop-Up shop?
+A pop-up is a short-term temporary space, perfect for home bakers without a physical brick-and-mortar store.
 You may need to check your local laws since some US States have cottage laws that do not allow this.
-Pop-Ups are great for beginners in business since they require very little actual expense.
+Pop-ups are great for beginners in business since they require very little actual expense.

-Benefits of a selling your products at a Pop Up Event
+Benefits of selling your products at a pop-up event

 How to get started on your Pop Up

 Find your space- Check local events online and in the newspaper.
 Look for compatible businesses and approach them about cross-marketing.
 Ask if they would be interested in cross-promoting their brand with yours.
 Think about places that are busy during certain times of the year: florists during Valentine’s Day, Wedding Dress Boutiques during bridal fair season, etc. Your chances of capturing more sales improve if people are already planning on spending at that time of year.

 Set a date- Create a sense of urgency by letting your customers know the beginning and end date.
 The concept of scarcity is a proven sales tactic and the idea of running out soon causes customers to act quickly